My name is Eetu Rantanen, but here on the interwebz I often go by XeduR.

 verifyDomain is a set of functions that you can use to verify that your HTML5 app is running on approved domains.

-During late summer and early fall 2020, I will be creating an online course aimed at beginners who wish to learn game development using Solar2D, a free and completely open source game engine.
+During fall 2020, I will be creating an online course aimed at beginners who wish to learn game development using Solar2D, a free and completely open source game engine.

 The course will consist of creating several small incrementally more difficult games while going through each and every step of the process as we go along.